icons8/lunacy-docs/docs/teams.md

 2. In the top-right corner of the screen, click **New Project**.
 3. Define the project name on the displayed screen.

-Now you can add files to the project.
-You can create new files or import existing .sketch files.
+Now you can add documents to the project.
+You can create new documents or import existing .sketch files.
 For this, use the respective buttons that appear in the top-right corner when you're inside a project.

 The figure below shows a view of the **Projects** tab with three projects.

 ![Team projects tab](public/teams-prjectstab2.png)

-To delete a file from a project:
+To delete a documents from a project:

-1. Right-click the file.
+1. Right-click the documents.
 The context menu shows up.
 2. On the menu, click **Delete**.

-Deleted files move to the **Deleted** screen of the **Home** tab.
-There you can restore or permanently delete files.
+Deleted documentsles move to the **Deleted** screen of the **Home** tab.
+There you can restore or permanently delete documents.

 To delete a project:
-1. Delete all files from the project first.
+1. Delete all documents from the project first.
 2. On the left menu of the **Home** tab, right-click over the project you're going to delete.
 The context menu shows up.
 3. On the menu, click **Delete**.